 What is changing?
 How can it affect jobs?
 Think about it!
 Which job areas will be important?
-A serious national or global pandemic, like Covid-19.
-Greater demand for key workers, manufacture of food and protective equipment and scientific research to fight the virus.
-Key services are essential to keep the country functioning and to help the sick and elderly.
+A serious global pandemic, like Covid-19.
+Greater demand for key workers, manufacture of food, and protective equipment and scientific research to fight the virus.
+Services to keep the country functioning and to help the sick and elderly.
 Government services need to action how to deal with the pandemic.
-A treatment needs to be found.
+Research for treatments.
 Health and social care Food retail and manufacturing Public services Utilities Transport services Science and innovation Digital skills New technology is being developed all the time.
 New technology is the main reason for old jobs disappearing.
 Self-service machines.
 Robots on production lines.
 Greater demand for people with IT, electrical and engineering skills to fix them and develop new ones.
 Electronics Robotics and AI engineering Creative and media ICT and big data Aerospace Cyber security People are living longer.
 People will need more health care and social care support.
 More care, health and social workers needed to look after them.
 Demand for more drugs research.
 More products and technology that assist the elderly.
 Health care Social care Bioscience Pharmacology Leisure The skills of people around the world are improving.
 There is more competition from the rest of the world.
 China and India both have more than twice as many graduates as the UK.
 Apprenticeship programmes in countries like Germany are highly regarded and well established.
 Education Science Engineering Creative and media (including gaming) Manufacturing ICT Finance We must take more care of the environment.
 More research into saving energy and developing greener technologies.
-If we all start driving electric cars we'll need skilled mechanics to maintain them.
+Electric transport options and skilled mechanics to maintain them.
+Greener construction techniques.
 Making processes and products more efficient and sustainable.
 Reducing pollution.
-Engineering (including motor vehicle) Chemical processing Recycling Agriculture Energy and utilities Innovation People are thinking carefully how they spend their money, especially on their wellbeing.
+Engineering (including motor vehicle) Chemical processing Recycling Agriculture Energy and utilities Innovation People are thinking carefully how they spend their money, especially on their well-being.
 Demand for services such as catering, fitness, health spas and gaming.
-Some farms are turning to tourism on top of farming.
-More overseas visitors.
+Some farms are turning to tourism as well as farming.
 More hotels offering spa facilities.
+Fitness monitoring and nutrition.
+Workplace wellness.
 Health and beauty Sport and leisure Hospitality and tourism Creative and media Sales and marketing